Los Angeles Rams vs. Seattle Seahawks NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Rams stats and trends

-- The Rams have an against the spread record of 3-3 in their six games when favored by 5.5 points or more so far this season.
+- This season, the Rams have an against the spread record of 3-3 in their six games as a favorite of 4.5 points or more.

 - Los Angeles' games this year have hit the over on seven of 13 set point totals (53.8%).

-- Los Angeles is 6-4 against the spread and 9-1 overall this season when the team notches more than 20.2 points.
+- Los Angeles is 6-4 against the spread and 9-1 overall this season when the team scores more than 20.2 points.

-- When Los Angeles amasses over 394.9 yards, the team is 3-2 against the spread and 4-1 overall.
+- In games that Los Angeles totals more than 394.9 yards, the team is 3-2 against the spread and 4-1 overall.

-- The Rams have turned the ball over 14 times this season, one more turnover than the Seahawks have forced (13).
+- This year, the Rams have turned the ball over 14 times, one more than the Seahawks' takeaways (13).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Seahawks.